-Supporting Teens Through Tough Times
+Supporting Teens & YOUTHS Through Tough Times

-Teen Counselling
+Teen and Youths Counselling

 Is your teenager exhibiting signs of distress such as increased isolation, changes in behavior, or declining academic performance?
 While challenging boundaries, sassiness, or refusing to spend time with family can be normal teenage behaviours, if these behaviours are paired with sadness, changes in eating or sleeping patterns, or withdrawing from social activities altogether, your teenager may be struggling emotionally.
 Here are some common signs that signal your teenager needs support: